LAX

 • What is the cheapest flight to Los Angeles?

-In the last 3 days, the cheapest flight deal to Los Angeles was found on the route from London, at £350 return.
-The most popular connection is from London to Los Angeles and KAYAK users have found return deals for as low as £351 in the last 3 days.
+In the last 3 days, the lowest price for a flight to Los Angeles was £246 for a one-way ticket from Manchester and £364 for a return.
+The most popular route searched for by our users was for flights from London to Los Angeles and the best return deal found in the last 3 days was £364.

 • How far is Los Angeles Airport from central Los Angeles?